bamzilla162/community-templates/SCADA_IoT_Energy_Home_Automation_Industrial_monitoring/template_avtech_room_alert_3e/6.0/README.md

 To use, create a new host with an SNMP Interface pointing at the IP address of the Room Alert 3E.
 This interface **must be set to SNMPv1** otherwise it will not be able to read the temperature.

+Add Preprocessing under the item 'Temperature Celsius': Arithmetic; Custom Multiplier = 0.01.
+This will convert the raw integer to the corrected temperature decimal.

 Includes a 'high' alert trigger for temperatures in excess of 25°C and a 'critical' alert trigger for temperatures in excess of 30°C.